lightbend/kalix-javascript-sdk/codegen/README.md

 are provided as a tool to understand in advance what may break.

 To be able to truly validate generated code, each language has a full integration test to generate and test the result in a dockerised environment.
-These tests spin up a generated entity alongside the Kalix proxy in a Docker network, and then validate against the published service.
+These tests spin up a generated entity alongside the Kalix Runtime in a Docker network, and then validate against the published service.
 These tests can take several minutes to run due to the overhead of installing dependencies in a containerised environment, so will only be run when necessary.

 These tests are invoked with the `it:test` SBT task, either on the root project or within one of the subprojects that implements an integration test.